-2018 Markers – The historical markers for Louise State Bank (Joe Cardenas) and Wharton County Library (Elene Gedevani) are being constructed at the foundry in Indiana and will be dedicated later in the summer (2021).
-The marker for Wharton Training School is in storage at WISD and scheduled to be dedicated on November 6, 2021.
+- The historical markers for Louise State Bank (2018) and Wharton County Library (2018) are en route from the foundry in Indiana and will be installed and dedicated this fall.
+The marker for Wharton Training School will be dedicated on November 6, 2021.

-Marker Applications approved – spring 2020 – (1) First Presbyterian Church, El Campo (Sue Zanne Urbis and Debra Hamman), (2) Newgulf Campo Santo Cemetery (Julio Aguilar), (3) Old Jerusalem Cemetery, Spanish Camp (resubmission by Willie Sanford Giles), (4) Wharton Chamber of Commerce (Ron Sanders), and (5) Wharton Hispanic Cemetery (Olga Avalos).
-The marker texts for all of these subjects have been approved, and the foundry has work orders for them.
+- Marker Applications approved – spring 2020 – (1) First Presbyterian Church, El Campo, (2) Newgulf Campo Santo Cemetery, (3) Old Jerusalem Cemetery, Spanish Camp, (4) Wharton Chamber of Commerce, and (5) Wharton Hispanic Cemetery.
+The foundry is working on these markers, and delivery is anticipated in the fall.

-Undertold Story Markers – The window for this marker opportunity opens on October 1 and closes November 15.
+- Undertold Story Markers – The window for this marker opportunity opens on October 1 and closes November 15.
 The intent of the program is to provide for diversity among marker subjects and address topics not previously addressed.
-Examples could be archaeological, cultural, local wildlife, civic organizations, botany of the area, etc. If you have an idea, contact Pat Blair.
+Examples could be archaeological, cultural, local wildlife, civic organizations, botany of the area, etc. If you have an idea for a good topic, contact Pat Blair.

 (1) Glen Flora, An Historical Remembrance, published by Wharton County Historical Commission on the occasion of the dedication of the historical marker for Glen Flora (2018). $15.

 (2) War Between States Changed Texas Forever, by Merle Reue Hudgins, published April 2017, $75, plus $10 to ship.